SachaAttiach/SachaAttiach/README.md

 ### Hi there 👋
 ## Welcome to my git repo!

-Here are the 4 of my projects completed in the last 4 months.
+Here are 4 of my projects completed in the last 4 months.

 To see the code, take a deeper look into my repositories.